A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in

-{Since they will become useful later}, let us recall some of the main results in the convergence analysis of multilevel Monte Carlo estimators based on independent and identically distributed (i.i.d.) samples, rather than samples generated by Algorithm 2.
-An extensive convergence analysis of {finite element} multilevel estimators based on i.i.d. samples for model problem \eqref{eq:mod} with log--normal coefficients {can be found} in \cite{cst11,tsgu12,teckentrup12}.
-We firstly have the following result on the convergence of the finite element error in the natural $H^1$--norm.
+Since they will become useful later, let us recall some of the main results in the convergence analysis of (``plain vanilla'') multilevel Monte Carlo estimators based on independent and identically distributed (i.i.d.) samples.
+An extensive convergence analysis of FE multilevel estimators based on i.i.d. samples for model problem \eqref{eq:mod2} with log--normal coefficients can be found in \cite{cst11,tsgu13,teckentrup12}.
+We firstly have the following result on the convergence of the FE error in the natural $H^1$--norm.

 \begin{theorem} Let $g$ be a Gaussian field with constant mean and covariance function \eqref{eq:cov} with $r=1$, and let $k=\exp[g]$ in model problem \eqref{eq:mod2}.
-Suppose $D \subset \mathbb R^d$ is Lipschitz polygonal {(polyhedral)}.
+Suppose $D \subset \mathbb R^d$ is Lipschitz polygonal (polyhedral).
 Then

-for any $q < \infty$ and $\delta > 0$, {where the (generic) constant $C_{k,f,p_0,q}$ (here and below) depends on the data $k$, $f$, $p_0$ and on $q$, but is independent of any other parameters.} \end{theorem} \begin{proof} This follows from \cite[Proposition 4.1]{tsgu12}. \end{proof}
+for any $q < \infty$ and $\delta > 0$, where the (generic) constant $C_{k,f,\psi,q}$ (here and below) depends on the data $k$, $f$, $\psi$ and on $q$, but is independent of any other parameters. \end{theorem} \begin{proof} This follows from \cite[Proposition 4.1]{tsgu13}. \end{proof}

-Convergence results for functionals $\mathcal G$ of the solution $p$ can now be derived from Theorem~\ref{thm:fe_h1} using a duality argument.
-We will here for simplicity only consider bounded, linear functionals, but the results can easily be extended to any continuously Fr\`echet differentiable functional (see \cite[\S 3.2]{tsgu12}).
-We make the following assumption on the functional $\mathcal G$ (cf. Assumption F1 in \cite{tsgu12}).
+Convergence results for functionals of the solution $p$ can now be derived from Theorem~\ref{thm:fe_h1} using a duality argument.
+We will here for simplicity only consider bounded, linear functionals, but the results {extend to continuously Fr\`echet differentiable functionals} (see \cite[\S 3.2]{tsgu13}).
+We make the following assumption on the functional $\mathcal G$ (cf. Assumption F1 in \cite{tsgu13}).